 4. Wide Angle Lens

 A must-have for landscape photography, you’ll want a wide angle lens to be able to capture the vastness of the mountains ad valleys.
-Canon’s EF 17-40mm f/4L USM and Nikon’s AF-S NIKKOR 16-35mm f/4G are good options.
+See our reviews of the best wide angle lenses for Canon and our reviews of the best wide angle lenses for Nikon.

 5. Telephoto Lens